flavorjones/concourse-gem/README.md

 rake concourse:generate             # generate and validate the pipeline file for myproject
 ```

-A task to upload your pipeline file to the cloud:
+A task to update your pipeline configuration:

 ```
 rake concourse:set[fly_target]      # upload the pipeline file for myproject